Alert

 • A graduated return to full duties or hours.

-• Suitable alternate employment.
+• Return to suitable alternate employment.

 The decision maker communicates the fitness-for-work decision verbally and in writing, explaining the medical information used to determine the worker's fitness level, work restrictions and the plan to support their return to work.